 All field wiring must conform to applicable codes.
-Connections should be made as shown in the following figure.
+Connections should be made as shown in Figure 35.

-Accessories Wiring
+Accessories Wiring Figure 35

-If it is necessary for the installer to supply additional line voltage wiring to the inside of the furnace, the wiring must conform to all local codes, and have a minimum temperature rating of 105°C. All line voltage wire splices must be made inside the furnace junction box.
+If it is necessary for the installer to supply additional line voltage wiring to the inside of the furnace, the wiring must conform to all local codes, and have a minimum temperature rating of 105° C. All line voltage wire splices must be made inside the furnace junction box.

 The furnace control board HUM (dry contacts) are closed whenever the inducer is energized in a non-communicating installation.
-When used with a CTK02 communicating thermostat, the HUM terminals are closed whenever there is a call for humidity.
+When used with a CTK02, CTK03 or CTK04 communicating thermostat, the HUM terminals are closed whenever there is a call for humidity when this feature is enabled in the communicating thermostat.
+In the CTK03AB & CTK04 humidity must be enabled in he main menu, se up in the Installer menu & ComfortNet user menu.
 The integrated control module electronic air cleaner terminals (EAC) are energized with 115 volts whenever the circulator blower is energized.